List of alien races in Marvel Comics: Horusians

 The Horusians are a humanoid race with brown or yellow skin, that averages 7 ft tall.
 They come from the planet Horus IV in the Horus star system in the Milky Way galaxy.
 Using machines, they can simulate psionic powers, and disguise themselves as the native gods of whatever planet they visit in order to inspire awe.
 When they visited Earth, they wore masks to make them resemble the gods of Heliopolis.
 First seen in The Incredible Hulk (vol. 2) #145 (November 1971).

 Hujah

-The Hujah are a race that resembles giant green serpents with an average of 16 ft 4 in in length.
+The Hujah are a race that resembles giant green snakes with an average of 16 ft 4 in in length.
 The Hujah live on the planet Huj, seventeenth from the sun in the Zuccone star system in the Milky Way galaxy.
 They have psychokinetic powers that compensate for their lack of arms.
 First seen in The Avengers Annual #7 (1977).

 I

 Inaku

 First seen in Weapon H #8 (2018), the Inaku are a race of blue-skinned aliens that come from the planet of the same name.
 After something happened to their planet, the surviving Inaku stumbled blindly in the dark until they settled on Weirdworld and had put up a protective dome that kept their village safe from the Skrullduggers.
 The Inaku were also loyal to Witch Queen le Fay as her magic helped keep the Skrullduggers in line.